 Consecutive interpretation service Scotland

-Consecutive interpretation takes place when a speaker talks for a short period of time then pauses to let the interpreter (who is usually next to them on a stage or close by at a meeting) translate what has just been said, providing an accurate rendition in the target language.
+Consecutive interpretation takes place when a speaker talks for a short period of time then pauses for the interpreter.
+Then, the interpreter provides an accurate rendition of the speech in the target language.
 In general, the interpreter will stand next to the main speaker on stage or nearby in a meeting.
 At The Language Room, we ensure we provide the best interpreter on-time and for a cost-effective price, for all your consecutive interpretation service Scotland needs.

 Two types of consecutive interpreting are available: short and long.
 ‘Short’ consecutive interpreting occurs when the person speaking stops at intervals short enough for the interpreter to rely on his or her memory to translate once the speaker pauses.
 ‘Long’ consecutive interpreting occurs when the intervals are a little longer and the interpreter therefore needs to take notes in order to produce an accurate rendering of the meaning.
 The choice between the two types (long or short) is made before the start of the interpretation assignment.